What is an electronic signature?

 - Has probative value

-- Provides insight into the process (who signed which quotation when)
+- Provides insight into the process (who signed which proposal when)